OffensiveNut/StereoCam/README.md

 # Stereo Vision Depth Estimation Project

-This project implements stereo vision for depth estimation using OpenCV and MediaPipe.
+This project implements stereo vision for depth estimation using OpenCV and YOLO object detection.

 ## Setup